Aishwarya-Hariharan-Iyer/tp/docs/DeveloperGuide.md

 **Alternative 2:** At least one word in the target must match exactly with all keywords.
 * Pros: The user can search for exact sentences or phrases.
-* Cons: The user can not search based on many keywords and may not remember long phrases.
+* Cons: The user can not search based on many keywords and may not be able to remember long phrases to use this effectively.

-Taking into account the convenience and intuitiveness of searching for multiple keywords and the limitation of the benefit of searching by phrases being relevant only to name and title arguments due to input validation, Alternative 1 was chosen as the current design to handle multiple keywords for a prefix.
+Taking into account the ease of use when the user can search for long titles or names by remembering non-continuous words as opposed to a long phrase and the relevance of the design decision being specific to the name and title prefixes, Alternative 1 as chosen as the current design to handles multiple keywords for the name and title prefixes.

 **Aspect: How Find Command handles multiple arguments with the same prefix:**

 **Alternative 1: (current choice)** At least one word in the target is in the union of the set of keywords from multiple arguments with the same prefix.
-* Pros: It is easier for the user to remember and more convenient to expand search criteria without having to alter prefix arguments already typed.
+* Pros: The user can search for many keywords at once such that the user can filter the list based on multiple criteria and more convenient to expand search criteria without having to alter prefix arguments already typed.
-* Cons: This might be redundant with the search made when multiple keywords are present for an argument.
+* Cons: It might be redundant with the multi keyword search for arguments with name and title prefixes.

-**Alternative 2:** At least one word in the target matches with at least word from the last argument with the prefix. the same prefix.
+**Alternative 2:** At least one word in the target matches with the keyword from the last argument with the same prefix.
-* Pros: It prevents redundancy with the search made when multiple keywords are present for an argument.
+* Pros: It prevents redundancy with the search made when multiple keywords are present for an argument with the name and title prefixes.
 * Cons: It does not allow the user to easily expand his search criteria and might be harder to remember.

-Taking into account the benefits of improving flexibility of use by allowing the user to expand the search criteria as he types without having to edit a part of the command already typed, Alternative 1 was chosen as the current design to handle multiple arguments with the same prefix.
+Taking into account the benefits of improving flexibility of use by allowing the user to expand the search criteria as he types without having to edit a part of the command already typed and the redundancy being restricted to only certain prefixes, Alternative 1 was chosen as the current design to handle multiple arguments with the same prefix.

 **Aspect: How Find Command handles multiple arguments with different prefixes:**